How to Vote by Mail

 Locate the signature line on the return envelope.
 It's marked with an X. You'll also find a space to write the date.
 Before you move on, make note of two important things.

 Make sure to sign and date ONLY in the indicated spaces.

 Sign your envelope carefully.
 This one is INCREDIBLY IMPORTANT.
 The signature on your return envelope MUST match the signature the elections office has on file from your voter registration or absentee ballot form.
 If the signatures do not match, your ballot will be rejected.
 (More on that here.)

 Seal all of the contents safely inside your signed and dated return envelope.
 It is ready to go to your county elections office!

-Your ballot must be received by your county elections office by 8pm.
+Your ballot must be received by your county elections office by 8pm on Election Day.
 Try to get your ballot in early!
 Submitting your ballot before Election Day allows you to track your ballot and ensure that it was received and accepted.

 There are two ways to return your ballot.

 Returning Your Ballot By Mail: Mail is a safe and socially-distant way to cast your ballot.
 Your mail must be received, not postmarked, by 8pm on Election Day, so drop your ballot in the mail early.